-- Receiving SSI or application pending on August 22, 1996 - > Qualified immigrants with disabilities, who were lawfully present in the U.S. on 8/22/96
+Receiving SSI or application pending on August 22, 1996 Qualified immigrants with disabilities, who were lawfully present in the U.S. Afghan Specia

-LPRs with credit for 40 quarters of work history.
-Post 8/22/96 entrants must wait until in qualified status for five years

-- Refugees, asylees, granted withholding of deportation/ removal, Cuban/Haitian entrants, Amerasian immigrants, Iraqi and Afghan Special Immigrants, trafficking victims, during first 7 years after obtaining status - Veterans, active duty military, spouses, surviving spouses, & children - Members of federally recognized Indian tribes or American Indians born in Canada
+- who were lawfully present in the U.S. on 8/22/96 LPRs with credit for 40 quarters of - LPRs with credit for 40 quarters of work history.
+Post 8/22/96 entrants must wait until in qualified status for five years - Refugees, asylees, granted withholding of deportation/ removal, Cuban/Haitian entrants, Amerasian immigrants, Iraqi and Afghan Special Immigrants, trafficking victims, during first 7 years after obtaining status - Veterans, active duty military, spouses, surviving spouses, & children - Members of federally recognized Indian tribes or American Indians born in Canada